mihaimiculescu/docker_drupal_commerce_kickstart_3/README.md

 Then, to get inside the container run `sudo docker exec - ti <the name of the Drupal container> bash` Once inside the container, you don't need to prefix everything with `sudo` anymore.

-- Every change you make on the files on the local filesystem is instantly propagated in the corresponding file inside the conainer.
+- Every change you make in the files on the local filesystem is instantly propagated in the corresponding file(s) inside the container.

 - To start over again, simply run
 ``` sudo docker compose down ```.
 This will erase all your containers.